ycheng14799/PaperUtility/README.md

 We also generated a radar graph for each product.
 Here is an example:
 ![Radar Chart](https://raw.githubusercontent.com/ycheng14799/PaperUtility/master/Semi-structuredRadarExample.png)

-Lastly, in Professor Horner's paper, he visualized the probabilities that one product will be prefered over another using a heatmap.
-We thought that the visualization was highly informative, so we decided to do the same:
+Lastly, in Professor Horner's paper, he visualized the probability that one product will be prefered over another using a heatmap.
+We thought that that the visualization was highly informative, so we decided to do the same:
 ![Heatmap](https://raw.githubusercontent.com/ycheng14799/PaperUtility/master/heatmapExample.png)
-The graph shows the comparison between products for each attribute.
+The graph compares products for each attribute.
 The darker the color of a cell, the more positive votes its "row product" received when compared to its "column product".